Demeter29/DiscordSoundBoard/ReadMe.md

 ## commands

 to play a sound simply type <prefix><name of the sound file with the .mp3>
-so for example if the prefix is '!' and the mp3 file's name is honk.mp3 then simply type
+so for example if the prefix is 'sb!' and the mp3 file's name is honk.mp3 then simply type
 ```
 sb!Bruh
 ```